Unprecedented January tropical disturbance possible in Eastern Pacific for first time in recorded history

 According to the National Weather Service, wind shear is the change in wind speed and/or direction with height.

-"The Exclusive FOX Weather Tropical threat product shows possible development as early as Saturday, closer to the Baja of California Western Coast," said a statement from the FOX Forecast Center.
+"The Exclusive FOX Weather Tropical Threat product shows possible development as early as Friday, well to the southwest of Baja California," said a statement from the FOX Forecast Center, and if anything were to develop, the peak window would be Saturday into Sunday.

 WHAT'S THE DIFFERENCE BETWEEN A TROPICAL DEPRESSION, TROPICAL STORM AND HURRICANE?